Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

 - The <kbd>UI</kbd> component is responsible for implementing the DPC's user interface (UI) and user experience (UX).
 Additional details regarding this can be found on the [UX Design page](../UX-Design/index.md).
 It is dependent on the **API** component for its functionality.
 > For example, the <kbd>UI</kbd> component can be implemented as a Single-Page Application using React that interacts with DPC's backend through a RESP API.
 - The <kbd>API</kbd> component is responsible for exposing the internal functionality of the DPC to the UI and external components.
-It depends on the <kbd>Grant Service</kbd>, <kbd>Log Service</kbd>, <kbd>Notification Service</kbd>, and <kbd>Event Broker Service</kbd> components, as these components provide the actual functionalities of the DPC.
+It depends on the <kbd>Grant Service</kbd>, <kbd>Log Service</kbd>, and <kbd>Notification Service</kbd> components, as these components provide the actual functionalities of the DPC.

 **The service layer contains four components:**

 - The <kbd>Grant Service</kbd> component is responsible for managing the storage of grant permissions.
 It exposes functionalities to create grant requests, approve grant requests, and find and revoke grants.
-This component depends on <kbd>Log Service</kbd> for logging all grant-related operations, <kbd>Participant Service</kbd> for connecting two participants (a data provider and a data consumer), and <kbd>Event Broker Service</kbd> for exchanging all messages, including grant requests and notifications, via the event broker.
+This component depends on <kbd>Log Service</kbd> for logging all grant-related operations and <kbd>Participant Service</kbd> for connecting two participants (a data provider and a data consumer).
 - The <kbd>Notification Service</kbd> component is responsible for creating and searching notifications of all types, such as grant requests, information, and confirmations.
 It depends on the <kbd>Log Service</kbd> for logging all notifications to ensure proper tracking and record-keeping.
 - The <kbd>Log Service</kbd> component is responsible for logging all operations within the DPC, particularly focusing on activities related to grants and notifications.
-- The <kbd>Participant Service</kbd> component maintains a record of existing participants, including data providers and data consumers, within the platform core.
-This component stores information about the origin and destination of all notifications.
-It also provides a function to locate participants.
-The <kbd>Participant Service</kbd> depends on the <kbd>Event Broker Service</kbd> to receive information about participants, whose records are managed in the Platform Core.
+- The <kbd>Participant Service</kbd> component maintains a record of existing participants, including data providers and data consumers, within the <kbd>Platform Core</kbd>.
+Its functionalities include create, update, select, and delete participants (which are informed by the <kbd>Platform Core</kbd>.
-- The <kbd>Event Broker Service</kbd> is responsible for maintaining a list of events within the DPC that are of interest to enable components to publish and subscribe to messages related to these events.
-For instance, the <kbd>Platform Core</kbd> can publish an event to notify that a new data consumer has joined the platform, while the <kbd>Notification Service</kbd> can publish an information request on behalf of a data provider to all data consumers who have access to the provider's data, and so on.

 ![first decomposition](images/diagram_decomposition-2.svg)
+s

 # Behavior